DocsGetting StartedFirst Steps

 yee

-3. Send Your First Prompt
+3. Send a Safe First Task

 text

-4. Learn the Core Controls
+4. Learn the Controls You Will Use Every Day

 Plan-first workflow